pspdev/pspdev.github.io/README.md

 </pre>

 <p>This will result in an EBOOT.PBP file in the build directory.
 Put it in a directory in ms0:/PSP/GAME/ and the PSP can run it.</p>

+More audiolib examples can be found <a href="https://github.com/pspdev/pspsdk/tree/master/src/samples/audio">here</a>.

 </details></p>